coder/docs/getting-started/developers.md

    ![View files](../assets/getting-started/view-files.png)

+   You're now ready to make changes to the application.

 ## Step 4: Preview your app and view changes live

 Dev URLs allow you to access the web services you're developing in your